-Summary of people implications of Withdrawal Agreement vs 'No-deal' Brexit
+Summary of people implications of Brexit

-- Little change is expected to UK employment rights on 29 March 2019 whether or not the draft Withdrawal Agreement is ratified. - A 'No-deal' scenario is likely to have an immediate impact on employee mobility, data protection and European Works Councils but not on employment rights more generally. - In a 'No-deal' scenario, EU citizens in the UK should still be able to apply to remain in the UK using the Settled Worker Scheme but it is unclear whether UK nationals working in the EU will benefit from similar protection. - If the Withdrawal Agreement is ratified there will be a transition period during which all EU employment law will continue to apply. - Despite long term scope for future watering-down or dismantling of EU-derived worker rights, this is not the current UK government's stated intention and any future trading agreement may involve some form of continuing commitment to shared employment standards.
+- Little change is expected to UK employment rights on 29 March 2019 whether or not a deal is reached. - A 'No-deal' scenario is likely to have an immediate impact on employee mobility and European Works Councils but not on employment rights more generally. - In a 'No-deal' scenario, EU citizens in the UK will be able to apply to remain in the UK using the New EU Settlement Scheme but it is unclear whether UK nationals working in the EU will benefit from similar protection. - If a deal is reached, there will be a transition period during which all EU employment law will continue to apply. - Despite long term scope for future watering-down or dismantling of EU-derived worker rights, this is not the current UK government's stated intention and any future trading agreement may involve some form of continuing commitment to shared employment standards.